This healthy, flavor-packed kale broccoli salad is topped with brussels sprouts, strawberries and goat cheese for the perfect weekday lunch!!

 For the salad

 - Once the kale is softened, divide between two large salad bowls.
 Top with strawberries, broccoli slaw, shaved brussels spouts, goat cheese, dried cranberries and pumpkin seeds.
 Top with dressing and toss to coat.
+Season with sea salt and black pepper.
 Serve immediately.

 This post was originally published in January 2016.
 It was updated in January 2023 with some new information and photos.
 A minor change was made to the original recipe.

 This salad looks amazing & I love your suggestion to store home-made dressings in the small mason jars.
 Where can I pick up the jars?